Ultimate Guide to Install Removable Magnetic Window Insulation

 Third, acrylic, typically used for window inserts, changes size in response to temperature.
 The metal frame is immobile, but the window insert and any associated magnets move.
 The panel can now pop off since whatever magnetic seal there may have been compromised.

-Magnets only draw in one direction, but spring force is produced around the window frame using compression tubes.
+Magnets only draw in one direction, but compression tubes produce spring force around the window frame.
 It provides friction and resistance to air pressure while absorbing expansion and contraction in all directions.

 Window Insulation Kit